-- 1.7.1 Items that are not election expenses include; - free post service provided to candidates by An Post (i.e., Litir Um Thoghcháin) [Schedule paragraph 2(a); Section 22(2)(b)(i)].
+- 1.7.1 Items which are not election expenses include: - free post service provided to candidates by An Post (i.e., Litir Um Thoghcháin) [Schedule paragraph 2(a); Section 22(2)(b)(i)].
 It should be noted that only the postage costs are not regarded as an election expense.
-The cost of producing the leaflet/election address/Litir um Thoghcháin is an election expense;

-- a free service provided by an individual, including use of the individual's motor vehicle, telephone, etc., where the service is not provided as part of the individual's work or business [Schedule paragraph 2(a); Section 22(2)(b)(iii)(l)].
+The cost of producing the leaflet/election address/Litir um Thoghcháin is an election expense; - a free service provided by an individual, including use of the individual's motor vehicle, telephone, etc., where the service is not provided as part of the individual's work or business and provided that the individual is not, directly or indirectly, paid by any other person for that service or to facilitate the provision of the service [Schedule paragraph 2(a); Section 22(2)(b)(iii)(I)].
 [NOTE: This provision of the Act refers specifically to an individual and to the use of an individual's motor vehicle (singular).
 If more than one vehicle is provided by an individual, the use of the additional vehicles may be regarded as election expenses.
 If a vehicle which is in the ownership of a company, partnership, business etc., is provided to a candidate it is not regarded as a free service provided by an individual.
 In such circumstances the use of the vehicle during the election period is regarded as an election expense.
-The commercial cost of hiring a similar vehicle for a similar period must be ascertained for the purposes of calculating the election expense.]; - a service provided at an election by an employee of a political party, including use of the individual's motor vehicle, where the employee's remuneration is paid out of party resources or out of public funds and where the employee is not in receipt of any reward or benefit-in-kind other than his or her normal remuneration (including recoupment of expenses) for that service [Schedule paragraph 2(a); Section 22(2)(b)(iii)(II)].
-Where overtime payments are normally paid to an employee of a political party for working additional hours, this is regarded as "normal remuneration" and is not regarded as an election expense; - normal media coverage and the transmission on radio or television of a broadcast on behalf of a candidate or a political party [Schedule paragraph 2(a); Section 22(2)(b)(iv) & (v)].
+The commercial cost of hiring a similar vehicle for a similar period must be ascertained for the purposes of calculating the election expense.]; a service provided at an election by an employee of a political party (other than an individual in the employment of a subsidiary organisation of that party that has an office outside the State), including use of the individual's motor vehicle, where the employee's remuneration is paid out of party resources or out of public funds and where the employee is not in receipt of any reward or benefit-in-kind other than his or her normal remuneration (including recoupment of expenses) for that service [Schedule paragraph 2(a); Section 22(2)(b)(iii)(II)].
+Where overtime payments are normally paid to an employee of a political party for working additional hours, this is regarded as "normal remuneration" and is not regarded as an election expense;

+- normal media coverage and the transmission on radio or television of a broadcast on behalf of a candidate or a political party [Schedule paragraph 2(a); Section 22(2)(b)(iv) & (v)].
 This does not cover any production, or other, costs associated with a transmission on radio or television; - advertising outside of election period advertisements which appeared in a newspaper which had a publication date which was outside the election period e.g., "Thank you" advertisements in newspapers after polling day. - election expenses incurred at a previous Dáil, European or local election which were disclosed in an Election Expenses Statement furnished to the Standards Commission or to a local authority [Schedule paragraph 2(b)].
 There is no need to record these expenses again.
 This does not apply to material used in relation to a referendum.